 A road trip with your dog, of course!

 Dogs are loving and great company, which makes our four-legged friends the best travel buddies ever.
-But you can’t just hop in your car and drive off into the sunset.
+However, you can’t just hop in your car and drive off into the sunset.
 There is some prep-work you’ll need to do first.

 A good road trip needs a good plan.
-While dogs are pretty low maintenance pets, they do need special care and attention while traveling.
+While most dogs are pretty low maintenance pets, they do need special care and attention while traveling.
 Keeping them comfortable while on the road is the key to keeping them happy.

 Speaking of the vet, make an appointment to see one before your trip.
 The doctor can do a check-up to see if any health issues may prevent your dog from traveling.
 Make sure that all your dog's vaccinations are current and fit for where you're going.
 If your dog gets motion sickness, ask the vet for medications to help with the effects.

-Your stuff goes in one bag, and your dog’s stuff goes in another.
-It’s imperative that Rover has his own pack that can carry everything he needs for the trip.
-Don’t forget to bring a leash, dog tags, harness, blanket, toy, food, water, treats, medication, first aid, and your dog’s documentation.
+Your stuff goes in one bag, and your dog's stuff goes in another.
+It's imperative that Rover has his own pack that can carry everything he needs for the trip.
+Don't forget to bring a leash, dog tags, harness, blanket, toys, food, water, treats, medication, first aid, and your dog's documentation.
 If you need to buy some new doggy products for this road trip, check out review websites like doglab to ensure you have the best gear for your dog.

 To make your dog feel more comfortable during the trip, bring something from home, like a favorite toy or bed.
 Having something familiar can ease your dog's stress and anxiety, especially during long drives.